12 Best Dumbbell Oblique Exercises for a Stronger Core

 5. While maintaining the side plank position, reach the dumbbell under your body and through the space between your body and the ground.

-6. Extend your arm as far as comfortable, then bring the dumbbell back up toward the ceiling.
+6. Extend your arm as comfortably as possible, then bring the dumbbell toward the ceiling.

 7. Repeat the reach-through motion for the desired number of repetitions, then switch sides and repeat.